NexPlayer/Android-SDK/advanced.md

 1. The `enableDynamicThumbnail()` method should be called before `NexPlayer.open`.
 2. When open completes, use the `getContentInfo()` method to get the total playtime of the content.
 By dividing the extracted total playtime value by the number of the thumbnail buffer array from the UI (the number of available thumbnails), the interval time is determined.
 The interval time can then be used with the `setOptionDynamicThumbnail()` method to get thumbnail information.
-3. If the setting above works normally, NexPlayer™ will use the `onDynamicThumbnailData()` method to send thumbnail data to the UI.
+3. If the setting above works normally, NexPlayer will use the `onDynamicThumbnailData()` method to send thumbnail data to the UI.
 4. The `disableDynamicThumbnail()` method should be called before `NexPlayer.close` when closing content.
 5. If a video track is changed while content is playing, these methods should be called in the following order:
     - FIRST, `disableDynamicThumbnail()`